YangletLiu/Tensor_Layer_Neural_Networks/ImageNet-1K & ImageNet-21K/README.md

 ImageNet-21K dataset has no official train-validation split.
 And images in each class is not balanced.
 The whole dataset averages more than 1,000 images per classes.
-Some classes have fewer than 10 images. refer to [11], we remove same classes that contain less than 500 images, and allocate 50 images per class for a validation split.
+Some classes have fewer than 10 images. refer to [11], we remove some classes that contain less than 500 images, and allocate 50 images per class for a validation split.
 Then the dataset contains 12,358,688 images from 11,221 classes.
 We will compare our results with [11].

 The image size varies in this dataset, e.g., 600 x 426 x 3, 1600 x 1200 x 3, 150 x 113 x 3, 500 x 333 x 3.